plausible/docs/docs/outbound-link-click-tracking.md

 "**Outbound Link Click Tracking**" is an enhanced measurement and not included in our default script.
 This is because we want to keep the default script as simple and lightweight as possible.
 The [additional enhanced measurements](script-extensions.md) you can choose to add depending on your needs.

 :::tip Using WordPress?
-The quickest way to start tracking outbound link clicks it to use our [official WordPress plugin](https://plausible.io/wordpress-analytics-plugin)
+The quickest way to start tracking outbound link clicks is to use our [official WordPress plugin](https://plausible.io/wordpress-analytics-plugin)
 :::

 If you want to track external link clicks, here's what you need to do: